-The PROFOUND Database has been developed based on work from COST Action FP1304 PROFOUND (Towards Robust Projections of European Forests under Climate Change), supported by COST (European Cooperation in Science and Technology, www.cost.eu), the Intersectoral Impact Model Intercomparison project (ISIMIP) and the I-Maestro project ("Innovative forest management strategies for a resilient bioeconomy under climate change and disturbances, grant no 773324 and 22035418) funded by the ERA-NET Cofund ForestValue and benefited from discussions in the IUFRO Task Force on Climate Change and Forest Health.
-We are grateful for the support of all contributing data entities: The Climate Scenarios have been provided by ISIMIP (BMBF, grant no. 01L1201A1).
+Acknowledgements.
+We are grateful for the support of all contributing data entities.
+The climate scenarios have been provided by ISIMIP (BMBF, grant no. 01L1201A1).
 The initial plot selection was supported with data from the International Co-operative Programme on Assessment and Monitoring of Air Pollution Effects on Forests (ICP Forests) operating under the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP).
-The data collection in Bily Kriz was supported by the Ministry of Education, Youth and Sports of CR within the CzeCOS program, grant number LM2015061.
-The Collelongo data collection was supported by the projects EUROFLUX, CARBOEUROFLUX, CARBO EUROPE, CARBO AGE, CARBOEXTREME.
-The Hyytiälä data collection was supported by the projects EUROFLUX, CARBOEUROFLUX, CARBOEUROPE, CARBOEXTREME and by the Academy of Finland Centre of Excellence programme, projects 118615, 141135 and 272041.
-The KROOF data were provided from TU Munich funded through the DFG - Sonderforschungsbereich SFB 607 and the DFG - KROOF project "Interactions between Norway spruce and European beech under drought" (PR 292/12-1, MA 1763/7-1, MU 831/23-1) as well as by the Bavarian State Ministry for Nutrition, Agriculture and Forestry and the Bavarian State Ministry for Environment and Health and BaySF (Bavarian State Forest Enterprise).
-The data for Le Bray data is kindly provided by INRA funded through the projects EUROFLUX, CARBOEUROFLUX, CARBO EUROPE, CARBO AGE, CARBO EXTREME.
-The Peitz data are kindly provided by Eberswalde Forestry State center of Competence .
-We are grateful to the Northwest German Forest Research Institute, Göttingen for providing the Solling Data.
-Solling Data from 1/2009 to 6/2011 were co-funded LIFE+ by the Regulation (EC) No.614/2007 of the European Parliament and of the Council, project FutMon (Further Development and Implementation of an EU-level Forest Monitoring System).
-The Sorø data collection has been funded through the EUprojects EUROFLUX, CARBOEUROPE, CARBOEUROPE-IP, NITROEUROPE, CARBOEXTREME and Risø-National Laboratory (DK) and technical University of Denmark (DTU).
-This work used eddy covariance data acquired and shared by the FLUXNET community, including these networks: CarboEuropeIP, CarboItaly and ICOS.
-The FLUXNET eddy covariance data processing and harmonization was carried out by the ICOS Ecosystem Thematic Center, AmeriFlux Management Project and Fluxdata project of FLUXNET, with the support of CDIAC, and the OzFlux, ChinaFlux and AsiaFlux offices.
-Graham Weedon was supported by the Joint DECC and Defra Integrated Climate Program - DECC/Defra
+The data collection in Bily Kriz was supported by the Ministry of Education, Youth and Sports of CR within the CzeCOS programme, grant number LM2015061.
+Data collection at the Collelongo site was supported by the projects EUROFLUX, CANIF, CARBOEU-ROFLUX, FORCAST, CarboEurope and PRIN-MIUR.
+Activity and data analysis at the site are currently funded by resources available from the Ministry of University and Research (FOE-2019), under projects CNR DTA.AD003.474 and CNR DBA.AD003.139.
+The Hyytiälä data collection was supported by the projects EU-ROFLUX, CARBOEUROFLUX, CarboEurope and CarboExtreme and by the Academy of Finland Centre of Excellence programme, projects 118615, 141135 and 272041.
+The KROOF data were provided by TU Munich funded through the DFG - Sonderforschungsbereich SFB 607 and the DFG - KROOF project "Interactions between Norway spruce and European beech under drought" (PR 292/12-1, MA 1763/7-1, MU 831/23-1) as well as by the Bavarian State Ministry for Nutrition, Agriculture and Forestry and the Bavarian State Ministry for Environment and Health and BaySF (Bavarian State Forest Enterprise).
+The data for Le Bray were kindly provided by INRA funded through the projects EUROFLUX, CAR-BOEUROFLUX, CarboEurope, CARBO AGE and CarboExtreme.
+The Peitz data were kindly provided by Eberswalde Forestry Competence Centre.
+We are grateful to the Northwest German Forest Research Institute, Göttingen, for providing the Solling Data.
+Solling Data from January 2009 to June 2011 were co-funded by LIFE+ and the Regulation (EC) no. 614/2007 of the European Parliament and of the Council, project FutMon (Further Development and Implementation of an EU-level Forest Monitoring System).
+The Sorø data collection has been funded through the EU projects EUROFLUX, CarboEurope, CarboEurope-IP, NitroEurope, CarboExtreme and Risø-National Laboratory (DK) and the Technical University of Denmark (DTU).
+This work used eddy covariance data acquired and shared by the FLUXNET community, including these networks: CarboEurope-IP, CARBOITALY and ICOS.
+The FLUXNET eddy covariance data processing and harmonization were carried out by the ICOS Ecosystem Thematic Center, AmeriFlux Management Project and Fluxdata project of FLUXNET, with the support of CDIAC, and the OzFlux, ChinaFLUX and AsiaFLUX offices.
+Graham Weedon was supported by the Joint DECC and Defra Integrated Climate Programme -DECC/Defra (GA01101).

-(GA01101).
 CPOR and RSG acknowledge support from the German Federal Office for Agriculture and Food (BLE, grant no. 2816ERA06S).
-We are also grateful to Kirsten Elger, Katja Henning-Hofmann and Michael Flechsig for their support to make the database open access.
+Friedrich Bohn acknowledges funding from the project "Inside out" (no. POIR.04.04.00-00-5F85/18-00) funded by the HOMING programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+Hyungjun Kim acknowledges the Grantin-Aid for Specially promoted Research 16H06291 and Scientific Research (18KK0117) from the Japan Society for the Promotion of Science.
+We are also grateful to Kirsten Elger, Robert Gieseke, Katja Henning-Hofmann and Michael Flechsig for their support to make the database open access.
 We are grateful to the many unmentioned technicians and students for their substantial help to maintain the continuous long-term field observations.